snowflakedb/connectors-native-sdk/examples/README.md

 In the [examples-basic][examples-basic dir] you can find example connectors that had been introduced before the [Native SDK for Connectors Java library][connectors-native-sdk-java] was created, so that's why you need keep in mind that these examples do not use the SDK library.
-The aim of connectors present in the [examples-basic][examples-basic dir] is to show the general concept of the connector application.
+The goal of these connectors is to show the general concept of the connector application.
 You can find there the following examples:
-* [example-github-java-connector]
+* [example-github-java-connector][example-github-java-connector dir]
-* [example-github-python-connector]
+* [example-github-python-connector][example-github-python-connector dir]
-* [example-push-based-java-connector]
+* [example-push-based-java-connector][example-push-based-java-connector dir]